patilsp/technotips/README.md

-# CommunityHub - A Modern Fullstack Reddit Clone
+# TechnoTips - A Modern Fullstack Reddit Clone

 Built with the Next.js App Router, TypeScript & Tailwind